francoiducat/myprogresspathapi/README.md

 ### Database migration

-To run migration files, execute this command :
+Running migration files will create tables in database.
+Execute this command to do it:

 ```sequelize db:migrate```

 ### Seeds generation

 missions :